 FRIM’s responsibility: To maintain the trees planted as part of the routine ground and landscape work such as weeding, fertilising or any other requirements and common practices.
 Saplings will be planted closely.
 Those which fail to survive due to natural causes will not be replaced.
 However, if replaced, it may not necessarily be of the same species.

 Arrangement: Please write in officially to FRIM with attention to the Corporate Communication Unit.
 Do give an advanced notice to enable FRIM to make the necessary preparation.
-It is the prerogative of FRIM to accept or reject the application.
+It is the prerogative of FRIM to accept or reject any application.

 Equipment: Basic equipment necessary for tree planting will be provided (such as hoe, spade etc.)